 - Deeming – which lets the Board off the hook from its obligation to help injured workers return to gainful work

-- Misconceptions about workers with disabilities – according to the “2012 Canadian Survey on Disability”, the employment rate of Canadians aged 25 to 64 with disabilities was 49% in 2011, compared with 79% for Canadians without a disability.
-A 2013 BMO Financial Group survey found almost 70% of Canadian small business owners said they have never hired a person with either a visible or non-visible disability.
-Many employers mistakenly believe injured workers and other workers with disabilities have greater absentee rates and bring high accommodation costs.
-As Lieutenant Governor David Onley pointed out, recent studies show the opposite – these workers are more reliable, more productive.
+- Misconceptions about workers with disabilities – according to the “2017 Canadian Survey on Disability”, the employment rate for working-age adults with disabilities was 59%, compared with 80% for Canadians without a disability.
+Many employers mistakenly believe myths injured workers and other workers with disabilities have greater absentee rates and bring high accommodation costs, despite studies that prove the opposite.